tus-kondolab/iso2gene/README.md

-# iso2gene
+# iso2gene: compact transcript-to-gene summarization tool

 Current version: `1.0.0`

-`iso2gene` is a clean-room C/C++ implementation of the core functionality of the **`tximport`** gene-level summarization program. iso2gene is provided as a small command line tool and offers native support for Windows, Linux, and macOS.
+`iso2gene` is a clean-room C/C++ implementation of the core functionality of the **`tximport`** package. iso2gene is provided as a compact command line tool and offers native support for Windows, Linux, and macOS.

 In addition to tximport-style summarization, iso2gene can generate `tx2gene.tsv` directly from GTF annotations.
 This `make-map`